Anxiety Disorders & Symptoms*

-While professional help in the form of Cognitive Behavioral Therapy (CBT) is one of the most universally-accepted form of therapy for anxiety, I believe that there are many underlying reasons which result in a person experiencing excessive anxiety.
-I work with my clients using Marriage and Family Therapy models and techniques which look at the whole person and do not focus on diagnosing.
-When you come to my office and we meet each other and work together, I don’t look at you and see “anxiety” or a “disorder”, but, rather, I see a person who has entered into a relationship with anxiety and we work together to better understand that relationship and make it work for you.
+While professional help in the form of Cognitive Behavioral Therapy (CBT) is one of the most universally-accepted form of therapy for anxiety, we believe that there are many underlying reasons which result in a person experiencing excessive anxiety.
+We work with our clients using systemic models and techniques which look at the whole person and how they relate to others.
+We do not diagnose our clients.
+When you come to our office and we meet each other and work together, we don’t look at you and see “anxiety” or a “disorder”, but, rather, a person who has entered into a relationship with anxiety and we work together to better understand that relationship and make it work for you.

 Some therapists or psychologists are focused on your diagnosis and treating the “problem.”
-My focus, on the contrary, is working holistically with you as a person and individual to strip-away your outer, protective layers and explore what’s hiding under the visible surface.
-I take pride in working with you at a pace that works for you – not me – and in a sensitive and supportive manner which respects your current situation.
-Essentially, I meet you where you are.
+Our focus, on the contrary, is working holistically with you as a person and individual to strip-away your outer, protective layers and explore what’s hiding under the visible surface.
+We take pride in working with you at a pace that works for you – not us – and in a sensitive and supportive manner which respects your current situation.
+Essentially, we meet you where you are.

 I’m anxious about therapy.
 How do I calm my fear of the unknown?

-The focus of my treatment for you will be present-focused, goal-oriented, and collaborative.
-I firmly believe that clients play an active role in therapy.
+The focus of our treatment for you will be present-focused, goal-oriented, and collaborative.
+We firmly believe that clients play an active role in therapy.
 We will discuss various anxiety treatment options, and discuss the pros-and-cons of each modality.
-Progress towards goals is measured throughout therapy so that my clients see their growth over time.
+Progress towards goals is measured throughout therapy so that our clients see their growth over time.

-I strive to create a therapist-client relationship which is warm, compassionate, and supportive.
-It is my belief that therapeutic change stems from the quality of the relationship that exists between the client and the therapist.
-Therefore, adequate time in therapy is spent on creating not just a safe, confidential, and trusting relationship between clients and myself, but a genuine connection where clients feel heard, understood, and important.
+We strive to create a therapist-client relationship which is warm, compassionate, and supportive.
+It is our belief that therapeutic change stems from the quality of the relationship that exists between the client and the therapist.
+Therefore, adequate time in therapy is spent on creating not just a safe, confidential, and trusting relationship between clients and us, but a genuine connection where clients feel heard, understood, and important.

 *The information provided on this page is for general information use only, and is not specific to nor intended to be applicable your particular situation.